uditbhardwaj5/fastfetch-config/README.md

 fastfetch config

 type fastfetch --gen-config in termianl to create a default fastfetch config file.
+It will be at ~/.config/fastfetch
-Then you can copy the code from the above file and paste in the default file to create this new config.
+You can copy the code from the above file and paste in the default file to create this new config.